 Make sure you don’t become a statistic by taking these candle safety precautions to heart before you ever light another match.

 While the real deal may look authentic, just about anything can catch fire from an open flame.
 Battery-operated candles are a much safer option.

 After you light a candle, never leave the lit candle unattended.
 Stay in the same room and keep an eye on the candle.
 If anything should happen, you can take action immediately.

-No one want to imagine a worst case scenario.
+No one wants to imagine a worst-case scenario.
 But, if you’re someone who burns candles regularly, having a fire extinguisher on hand is a smart idea.
-After purchasing one from a home improvement store or a hardware store, make sure your read and understand the operator’s directions.
+After purchasing one from a home improvement store or a hardware store, make sure you read and understand the operator’s directions.

 Jumping cats and curious dogs may interfere with candles, which could become a dangerous situation.
 Do your best to keep an eye on your roving creatures and make sure the candle and your pet have separate agendas.